AdobeDocs/adobe-dev-console/src/pages/guides/authentication/index.md

 # Authentication Guide

-Learn how to securely integrate with Adobe products and services in your application.
+Learn how to integrate with Adobe products and services in your application securely.
 The following guide is a technical reference for the Adobe supported authentication types available to your application.

 ## Overview

 Adobe is committed to the privacy and security of our users and their data.
-Therefore, understanding various authentication and authorization mechanisms is of unique importance for a developer integrating with Adobe products and services.
+Therefore, understanding various authentication and authorization mechanisms is uniquely important for a developer integrating with Adobe products and services.

-Depending on the Adobe product or service you are integrating in your app, you may be required to use one or more of the authentication types listed below.
-Each authentication type further has different credential types that support different platforms (web, mobile, desktop, etc.).
+Depending on the Adobe product or service you are integrating into your app, you may be required to use one or more of the authentication types listed below.
+Each authentication type has different credential types supporting different platforms (web, mobile, desktop, etc.).

 1. [User authentication](./UserAuthentication/index.md)
    * [OAuth Web App credential](./UserAuthentication/implementation.md#oauth-web-app-credential)